Aircraft Rescue & Fire Fighting (ARFF) Products

 Multiple PAST Trainer Purchases:

 Numerous large airports have purchased multiple PAST Trainers to locate them at each of their Airport ARFF stations.
-One Airport has purchased four Trainers, several other airports have purchased two trainers, and some airports that bought one Trainer indicate they have plans to purchase at least one more.
+Two airports have purchased four Trainers, One has purchased three Trainers, several other airports have purchased two trainers, and some airports that bought one Trainer indicate they have plans to purchase at least one more.
 Look at our Deliveries page to see which airports have purchased more than one PAST Trainer.

 ARFF Working Group Award: